2022 World Athletics Championships – Men's pole vault

 The men's pole vault at the 2022 World Athletics Championships was held at the Hayward Field in Eugene on 22 and 24 July 2022.
+The winning margin was 0.27 metres which as of 2024 is the only time the men's pole vault has been won by more than 0.2 metres at these championships.

 Summary

 The script was written 15 years before 2020 Olympic Champion and World Record holder Armand Duplantis was born.
 At the time, Sergey Bubka was the dominant pole vaulter.
 He would go to meets offering large bonuses for a world record, or a major championship.
 Step 1) get the feel of the runway while the other competitors max out.
 2) set the bar to one centimeter above the world record.
 3) fly over the bar.
 4) collect the money and go home.
 During that period, Armand's father and coach (along with his mother Helena), Greg Duplantis was sometimes one of those other vaulters, watching.
 Years later, Yelena Isinbayeva made a career of doing the same thing.
 The world never got to articulate how good these athletes were at their best, only how good they needed to be to collect the bonus.